DavidRaab/website/content/posts/2024-09-04-interfaces-in-functional-programming.md

 *static-typed* object-oriented language.
 An interface is only implemented if that silly *IDrageable* is added, but every object must explicitly add that interface.
-So even if you have an object that implements an `GetCollider` method with the correct interface, you cannot use it until you add `IDrageable` to it.
+So even if you have an object that implements an `GetCollider` method with the correct function signature, you cannot use it until you add `IDrageable` to it.
 In that sense I think the language *Go* made it right with their interfaces as otherwise being a horrible language.
 But actually this is one of the reasons why in my opinion *object-orientation* should be *dynamic-typed*.